Soil salinity control

-Soil salinity control relates to controlling the problem of soil salinity, with the aim of preventing soil degradation by salination and reclamation of already salty (saline) soils.
-Soil reclamation is also called soil improvement, rehabilitation, remediation, recuperation or amelioration.
+Soil salinity control refers to controlling the process and progress of soil salinity to prevent soil degradation by salination and reclamation of already salty (saline) soils.
+Soil reclamation is also known as soil improvement, rehabilitation, remediation, recuperation, or amelioration.

 The primary man-made cause of salinization is irrigation.
-River water or groundwater used in irrigation contains salts, which remain behind in the soil after the water has evaporated.
+River water or groundwater used in irrigation contains salts, which remain in the soil after the water has evaporated.

 The primary method of controlling soil salinity is to permit 10–20% of the irrigation water to leach the soil, so that it will be drained and discharged through an appropriate drainage system.
-The salt concentration of the drainage water is normally 5 to 10 times higher than that of the irrigation water, thus salt export matches salt import and it will not accumulate.
+The salt concentration of the drainage water is normally 5 to 10 times higher than that of the irrigation water which meant that salt export will more closely match salt import and it will not accumulate.

-The soil salinity problem
+Problems with soil salinity

-Salty (saline) soils are soils that have a high salt content.
+Salty (saline) soils have high salt content.
 The predominant salt is normally sodium chloride (NaCl, "table salt").
 Saline soils are therefore also sodic soils but there may be sodic soils that are not saline, but alkaline.

 According to a study by UN University, about 62 e6ha, representing 20% of the world's irrigated lands are affected, up from 45 e6ha in the early 1990s.
 In the Indo-Gangetic Plain, home to over 10% of the world's population, crop yield losses for wheat, rice, sugarcane and cotton grown on salt-affected lands could be 40%, 45%, 48%, and 63%, respectively.

 Salty soils are a common feature and an environmental problem in irrigated lands in arid and semi-arid regions, resulting in poor or little crop production.
 The causes of salty soils are often associated with high water tables, which are caused by a lack of natural subsurface drainage to the underground.
-Poor subsurface drainage may be caused by insufficient transport capacity of the aquifer or because water cannot exit the aquifer, for instance if the aquifer is situated in a topographical depression.
+Poor subsurface drainage may be caused by insufficient transport capacity of the aquifer or because water cannot exit the aquifer, for instance, if the aquifer is situated in a topographical depression.

 Worldwide, the major factor in the development of saline soils is a lack of precipitation.
 Most naturally saline soils are found in (semi) arid regions and climates of the earth.